seedifferently/boto_rsync/README.md

 structures might not transfer correctly.
 Empty directories may also be overlooked in some cases.
 When in doubt, use "-n" first.
  * Differences between keys/files are assumed _only_ by checking the size.
+ * Python 3.x support has not yet been tested.
  * At this time, the script does not take advantage of boto's "multipart" transfer methods. (pull requests welcome!)